 2. In a Shed or Barn

 Sheds are great; ask any seasoned homeowner.
-They allow you to free up space in your main garage by putting away things you don’t use that often.
+They allow you to free up space in your main garage by removing things you don’t use that often.

 If there is not enough space in your garage, investing in a detached shed or small garage is likely the most cost-efficient solution for proper ATV storage.